LoudShadow/Comparison-CS257/README.md

-> This file has been tested on DCS
+> This file has been tested on Linux and DCS(not batch)
 > Operation on windows and macOS is unknown
 >
+> A file for the batch compute may be provided whenever I can be bothered
+>
+> Operation with the batch compute system is unknown
+>
-> This is provided with no guarantees of accuracy always verify data for yourself
+> This is provided with no guarantees of accuracy.
+Always verify data for yourself
+>
+> Note past runs may be on different circumstances e.g (battery/wall power or number of chrome tabs open)
+> so historic results may not be reliable.
 >
 > I hope this helps you and good luck with the CW